 EVP is such a broad topic that it can be intimidating to approach.
-Actual pay figures are important, but EVP stretches far beyond flat pay to address the full employee experience and how we engage our employees throughout every stage of their journey with our organizations.
+Actual pay figures are important, but EVP stretches far beyond flat pay to address the full employee experience and how we engage our employees throughout every stage of their journey with our organisations.
 And when we think about EVP, it starts right at the beginning of the employee lifecycle, synonymous with brand reputation and trust.

 Built trust from the ground up

 “Something that we’ve been exploring,” said Alex Ayir, Marketing Director at Wiser, “is from that moment somebody accepts a job until when they join... is how [to] then bucket those people into certain demographics… and then use CRM databases to send regular email updates on the values, on D&I projects, on the team that [they’re] going to be working with.
-And that's a way you can personalize that journey without having to be manual.”
+And that’s a way you can personalise that journey without having to be manual.”

 And although a company’s social media presence is more important now than its ever been, not all potential employees are looking at your company that way.

 Millennials and Gen Z workers are likely to look at your company’s LinkedIn, GlassDoor ratings, even a TikTok account, but your older generations are more prone to other evaluation methods.

 “If you think about it,” said Debra Corey, Chief Pay it Forward Officer at DebCo HR Ltd and published author, “if you’re in retail, for example, your shopping experience says, ‘Are you going to work there?’
 Your signage in your stores, how your employees are treated when you walk through the stores… Your ultimate goal is so that when [people] go and tell their friends, ‘I'm going to work for this company,’ they’re going to be excited and have that brand recognition.”